Young Adults in the COVID-19 Pandemic (COV-IDENTITIES)

 Project Period: 2020 – ongoing

-This project takes the unprecedented chance to accompany young adults throughout the period of uncertainty that is caused by the COVID-19-pandemic with the objective to better understand young adults’ active, flexible and innovative strategies of responding to the pandemic.
+COV-IDENTITIES takes the unprecedented chance to accompany young adults throughout the period of uncertainty that is caused by the COVID-19-pandemic with the objective to better understand young adults’ active, flexible and innovative strategies of responding to the pandemic.
+It does so by means of an innovative qualitative multi-method and longitudinal approach that combines mobile instant messaging interviews with written narratives.
+130 young adults enrolled in educational institutions in Tyrol, Austria, were recruited in March 2020 and were accompanied throughout five completed data collection phases in 2020 and 2021.
+The sample included three groups of young adults: (1) pupils in their final school year (Maturant*innen) at schools, (2) students of vocational schools (Berufsschüler*innen), and (3) University students enrolled at Universities in Tyrol.
 The leading research question is: How are young adults making their everyday spaces, identities and futures during the COVID-19-pandemic?
 The project’s main objectives are to analyse how young adults are actively responding to and making their lives during the global COVID-19 pandemic and the concomitant governmental measures on a very personal level.
-The project team is currently collecting data comparatively on three groups of young adults: (1) pupils in their final school year (Maturant*innen) at Tyrolean schools, (2) students of vocational schools (Berufsschüler*innen) in Tyrol, and (3) University students enrolled at Universities in Tyrol.
-For all above-named three themes, we seek to analyse the change over the course of the measures against the pandemic through a swiftly started, longitudinal research design, stretching from the beginning of the COVID-19 measures throughout the year 2020.
 In doing so, we seek to contribute to knowledge on the micro-level which we perceive as essential for authorities, educators and researchers to be able to assess the actual effects the measures will have had on young people.

 - Straganz, C. Kreh, A., Juen, B., Bork-Hüffer, T. (2020): Compliance with measures to contain the COVID-19 pandemic.
 Results from two studies with young adults in Tyrol, Austria.
 In: DCNA Disaster Research Days report, 2020

-- Bork-Hüffer, T., Mahlknecht, B. & A. Markl (accepted for publication): Kollektivität in und durch cON/FFlating spaces: 8 Thesen zur Emergenz, Historizität und Interaktionen in sozio-materiell-technologischen (Alltags-)Räumen [Collectivity in and through cON/FFlating spaces: 8 theses on the emergence, historicity and interactions in mundane socio-material-technological spaces].
+- Bork-Hüffer, T., Mahlknecht, B. & A. Markl (accepted for publication): Kollektivität in und durch cON/FFlating spaces: 8 Thesen zu Verschränkungen, multiplen Historizitäten und Intra-Aktionen in sozio-materiell-technologischen (Alltags-)Räumen [Collectivity in and through cON/FFlating spaces: 8 theses on the entanglements, multiple historicities and intra-actions in socio-material-technological spaces].
 In: Zeitschrift für Kultur- und Kollektivwissenschaften.

 - Bork-Hüffer, T., Straganz, C. & K. Kaufmann (accepted for publication): Spatial (Im-)Mobilities of Young Adults During the COVID-19 Pandemic (COV-IDENTITIES project).
 Extended abstract of the paper presented at the Online Symposium on “Disrupted Geographies or the Disruption of Geography during COVID-19”, on 7 July 2020.